-How we built YouTube in Retool (Retool UI inspiration)
+How we built YouTube in Retool (Retool UI inspiration & template)

 In this UI inspiration template, we have recreated the YouTube UI using Retool!
 Newsletter members can download the template for free.

-How we built YouTube in Retool (Retool UI inspiration)
+How we built YouTube in Retool (Retool UI inspiration & template)

 We’re back once again to bust the myth that cool and complex UIs aren’t possible in Retool.
 With this week’s release, we’re sharing one of our proudest UI replicas: YouTube, but - you guessed it - in Retool.